dalibo/pitrery/install.md

   always leave at least `PURGE_KEEP_COUNT` backups.

 * `ARCHIVE_*` and `SYSLOG_*` are passed to `restore_xlog` when
   `RESTORE_COMMAND` is empty.
 They define the location (either local or through SSH) where the WAL files are stored.
+As of version 1.9, only the path to the configuration file is passed to `restore_xlog` when`RESTORE_COMMAND` is empty.

+* `LOG_TIMESTAMP` can be set to yes to prefix the messages with the date for backup, restore and purge actions.

 Hooks